30177751

 Plans Submitted for New Traveller Site Near Axbridge

-Planning permission has been submitted this month for a new traveller site located just north of the A371 in Axbridge.
-If approved, the site will provide a family pitch accommodating three caravans specifically for the traveller community.
+A new planning application has been submitted for a traveller site located just north of the A371 near Axbridge.
+The proposal seeks permission to establish a family pitch accommodating three caravans to support the local traveller community.

-It further pointed out the scarcity of suitable sites: “The ongoing shortage of both transit and permanent pitch provision locally and nationally, coupled with persistent hostility towards Gypsies and Travellers, leaves many with limited housing options.”
+The application further notes, “The persistent shortage of transit and permanent pitch provision, combined with widespread hostility towards Gypsies and Travellers, leaves many with limited housing options.”
+This shortage is not unique to Somerset but is a wider national issue.

-The term “travelling community” can include groups such as Irish Travellers and Roma people.
-According to the 2021 Census, around 71,000 individuals in England and Wales (roughly 1 in 1,000) identified as Gypsy or Irish Traveller.
-Additionally, about 100,000 people identified as Roma, making up around 0.2% of the population.
+The travelling community includes various ethnic groups such as Irish Travellers and Roma people.
+The 2021 UK census recorded around 71,000 individuals identifying as Gypsy or Irish Traveller—approximately 0.1% of the population in England and Wales.
+Additionally, over 100,000 people identified as Roma, making up about 0.2% of the population.
+Both groups often face significant social prejudice and disparities in health and education outcomes.

 SUBSCRIBE FOR UPDATES